csh-dis/phd-info/prearrival.md

   </details>

 ### BANK ACCOUNT
-<details><summary><h4>Good to know</h4></summary>
+<details><summary><b>Good to know</b></summary>

+  - You will need:
-  - You will need to have proof of your registration (Anmeldung eines Wohnsitz) as well as an employment contract.
+    - proof of your registration \(*Anmeldung eines Wohnsitz*\)
+    - an employment contract
+    - your passport
   - Even if you have an EU bank account with IBAN, there may be reasons why having an AT-based account is helpful – for instance, for particular phone or internet contracts

   </details>

 ### SHOPPING
-<details><summary><h4>Good to know</h4></summary>
+<details><summary><b>Good to know</b></summary>

   - Shops close earlier than what you might be used to, especially on Saturdays and especially *Apotheke*
   - No shops are open on Sundays except for grocery shops at train stations and the airport
   - There are after-hours *Apotheke*; go to the closest one and look for the *Nachtapotheke* or *Notdienst*
+  - You will need to visit an *Apotheke* for all medicines, including aspirin and similar
-  - Common grocery shops are BILLA, Spar, ALDI, Netto, Attsan
+  - Common grocery shops are BILLA, Spar, ALDI, Attsan
   - Common drug stores \(personal care & household stuff\) are dm, BIPA
-  - You will need to visit an *Apotheke* for all medicines, including aspirin and similar

   </details>

 ### HEALTHCARE
+🚧  under construction  🚧
-<details><summary><h4>Good to know</h4></summary>
+<details><summary><b>Good to know</b></summary>

-  - All healthcare is managed through your [e-card](https://www.chipkarte.at/cdscontent/?contentid=10007.678532&portal=ecardportal), which you will recieve by post some months after joining CSH.
-The e-card is a physical card that you should take to doctor appointments and pharmacy visits.
+  - All healthcare is managed through your [e-card](https://www.chipkarte.at/cdscontent/?contentid=10007.678532&portal=ecardportal), for which you will need to register in person at a local authority.
+The e-card is sent by post some months after registering.
+  - The e-card is a physical card that you should take to doctor appointments and pharmacy visits.
 If you forget your card – and before it arrives – you can give the doctor your social security number, which is a 4-digit number followed by your birthdate in DDMMYY format.
   - To a large extent, you will be able to decide on the doctors you visit and where you go for care.
 A centralized system **will not** make decisions or appointments for you.
 For some services, however, you may need the referral of a general practitioner, so identify one soon.
   - Not all doctors will accept the public insurance plan.
 Check for "alle Krankenkassen" \("all health insurers"\) or Österreichischen Gesundheitskasse \(ÖGK\).

   </details>

 ### PHONE
+🚧  under construction  🚧
-<details><summary><h4>Good to know</h4></summary>
+<details><summary><b>Good to know</b></summary>

   - You can get a phone card \(*Wertkarte*\) with an ID and a way to pay; you should not need  proof of residency in AT nor an AT bank account.
   - If you want a contract \(*Vertrag*\) that includes a phone and service, you will need an Austrian bank account.